Feminaria: Gender focus

-The magazine had gender in its titles beginning in 1990, using terms such as Latin American gender history, gender perspective, gender relations, gender theory, gender violence, gender and technology, gender and science, gender and environment, gender and literature, gender and academics, and gender and desire.
+The magazine had gender in its titles beginning in 1990, using terms such as Latin American gender history, gender perspective, gender relations, gender studies, gender violence, gender and technology, gender and science, gender and environment, gender and literature, gender and academics, and gender and desire.

 The magazine devoted a large part of its publications to the analysis of writings that "are not sexist, racist, homophobic, or expressing another type of discrimination," and to the diffusion of contemporary currents on gender.

 Feminaria Editora

 The publishing house Feminaria Editora debuted in 1992 with the translation of the book Feminismo/postmodernismo by Linda Nicholson.
 It went on to publish some twenty titles by writers such as Ursula K. Le Guin, Diana Bellessi, Giulia Colaizzi, Haydée Birgin, Francine Masiello, and Isabel Monzón.

 Biblioteca Feminaria

 The Tierra Violeta Cultural Center's Library Consortium houses the Feminaria Editora fund and the complete collection of Feminaria Magazine, along with the Catholic Library for the Right to Decide and the personal libraries of renowned Argentine feminists such as Lea Fletcher, Lili Soza de Newton, and Diana Maffía.